phetsims/wave-interference/README.md

 git clone https://github.com/phetsims/utterance-queue.git
 git clone https://github.com/phetsims/wave-interference.git
 ```

+(2) Change directory to `chipper/`, and install dependencies by running `npm install`

+(3) Still in directory `chipper/`, transpile the code to JavaScript by running `node js/scripts/transpile.js` (or add `--watch` to enable a file watching process)

-(2) Start an http-server
+(4) Start an http-server

+(5) Open in the browser: `http://localhost/wave-interference/wave-interference_en.html` (You will probably need to modify this URL based on your HTTP port and relative path.)

+#### Optional: Build the simulation into a single file

+(1) Change directory to the simulation directory: `cd wave-interference`

+(2) Build the sim: `grunt --brands=adapted-from-phet`

-(3) Open `http://localhost/wave-interference/wave-interference_en.html` (You will probably need to modify this URL based on your HTTP port and relative path.)
+(3) Open in the browser: `http://localhost/wave-interference/build/adapted-from-phet/wave-interference_en_adapted-from-phet.html` (You will probably need to modify this URL based on your HTTP port and relative path.)

 ### Get Involved